Rebecca O’Malley at Knoxville’s Biscuit Festival

 Meet Rebecca O’Malley, Clinical Supervisor with the Knoxville, TN Intercept program.
 Before becoming supervisor, Rebecca worked as a Family Intervention Specialist within Intercept and as a Clinical Assessor for the families the Intercept program serves.
 In college, she interned with Youth Villages’ Jackson, TN office, working with the Intercept, Transitional Living, and Foster Care programs.

 I graduated from Union University with a Bachelor’s in Social Work and a Bachelor’s in English Literature.

-What was your educational/experience background before coming to Youth Villages?
+What did you do before coming to Youth Villages?

-What do you love about living in your town?
+What do you love about your city?
+What do you do for fun?